davidcortesortuno/oommfpy/README.md

 # OOMMFPy

-A very minimal and simple Python library to read and extract data from OOMMF magnetisation files `omf`, which are also use din MuMax3.
+A very minimal and simple Python library to read and extract data from OOMMF magnetisation files `omf`, which are also used in MuMax3.
 In addition to this library we provide tools to plot `omf` files and convert them to `vtk` files.

 Highlights: